D4shka/bpo-front/README.md

 ### General components

-Windmill Dashboard React is built on top of [Windmill React UI](https://windmillui.com/react-ui).
+Windmill example React is built on top of [Windmill React UI](https://windmillui.com/react-ui).
 You will find the documentation for every small component there.

-### Example Boilerplate
+### example Boilerplate

 All components and containers are saved in folder [example](example)

 ### Routing

 Change default redirecting when hit the `/` or `home` in file [next.config.js](next.config.js)

 ```js
   async redirects() {
     return [